seankanderson/LongRunningTaskController/README.md

 .NET Standard / Core 2.0 project to manage groups of long running tasks.
 Includes a concrete implementation for RabbitMq consumers and a web API to control the pool.

+This can be used or adapted to conduct load testing on a RabbitMQ broker or cluster.

 ```